Tamineutron/Tamisha_Weise/README.md

-Hello !
-Im Tamisha, an IT Specialist
+# Hello, I'm Tamisha, an IT Specialist!